-- a) If you make a complaint in person or by telephone to a Customer Care officer, we'll acknowledge it immediately, in writing or verbally. - b) If you make a complaint by email, or online, or by paper post, or by a telephone message recording system, we'll acknowledge it within two working days, in writing or verbally. - c) When we acknowledge your complaint, we'll: - (i) allocate it a unique identifier (e.g. a reference number) (Complaint Number); - (ii) advise you of the Complaint Number; and - (iii) give you instructions about how to monitor the complaint.
+- b) If you make a complaint by email, or online, or by paper post, we'll acknowledge it within two working days, in writing or verbally. - c) When we acknowledge your complaint, we'll: - (i) allocate it a unique identifier (eg a reference number) (Complaint Number); - (ii) advise you of the Complaint Number; and - (iii) give you instructions about how to monitor the complaint.

-16. Initial assessment of your complaint
+19. Initial assessment of your complaint

-On initial assessment, a Customer Care officer will:
+On initial assessment, a customer care agent will:

-- a) identify and flag it if it is an urgent complaint see clause 17; - b) categorise it according to our internal complaints classification process see clause 35; - c) identify and flag complaints about billing errors see clause 24; - d) assess whether it can be resolved without further investigation; and if so skip to: - (i) clause 22 (for non-urgent complaints) or - (ii) clause 23 (for urgent complaints).
+- a) identify and flag it if it is an urgent complaint see clause 20; - b) categorise it according to our internal complaints classification process see clause 38; - c) identify and flag complaints about billing errors see clause 27; - d) assess whether it can be resolved without further investigation; and if so skip to: - (i) clause 25 (for non-urgent complaints) or - (ii) clause 26 (for urgent complaints).

-17. How we identify urgent complaints
+20. How we identify urgent complaints